elenderg/PAL-1000/instruções de compilação.md

 `Round the code borough's size up to the nearest multiple of 4096.`

-`257.
-And let's try not to barf as we add these 9 guys back in:`
+257. And let's try not to barf as we add these 9 guys back in:

 `To initialize a dos header:`